Lanham Act Lawyers

 - Whether the mark is registered.

-At Oberheiden, P.C., our dedicated team of Lanham Act lawyers have centuries of combined experience litigating these claims in federal court.
+At Oberheiden, P.C., our dedicated team of Lanham Act lawyers have notable experience litigating these claims in federal court.

 Frequently Asked Questions: